 The judges’ remarks and feedback on the quilts (with just one small exception) was encouraging and will spur me on to work on my skills: I know what I need to improve on.
 It was a great experience exhibiting this year, so when I am asked that difficult question ‘What do you do?’, I can at the very least say ‘I am a quilter’!

-Thank you for reading my blog.
-If you like it, do subscribe and you will get a blog-post every Monday direct to your in-box.
+If you like the blog, do subscribe and you will get a blog-post every Monday direct to your in-box.

 I’d love to hear from you.
 Please get in touch.